 By law, anyone making payments to employees or members of occupational pension schemes is obliged to operate the PAYE system.
-This means they must deduct income tax and class 1 national insurance contributions from the payments that they make, and must send these sums to HM Revenue and Customs (HMRC).
+This means they must deduct income tax, and class 1 national insurance contributions where appropriate, from the payments that they make, and must send these sums to HM Revenue and Customs (HMRC).

 You are entitled to receive written confirmation of deductions that have been made by:-